drg-adaptive/api-gateway-request-signer/README.md

 If values aren't provided in the constructor, the values of the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` environment variables will be used.
-These values will be populated by default in a lambda runtime envrionment.
+These values will be populated by default in a lambda runtime environment.

 See [Lambda Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/lambda-environment-variables.html) for more information.